Green Action Team

 In 2015, the Green Action Team hosted the Earth Revival: Loving God, Living Green, and Liberating All.
 The event included a worship service led by Rev. Dr. Otis Moss III from Trinity United Methodist Church as well as workshops regarding a broad range of sustainability issues.

-In March 2023, the Green Action Team was one of the host sites of the One Earth Film Festival; Midwest’s premier environmental film festival, creating opportunities for understanding climate change, sustainability, and the power of people.
+Euclid has been honored to serve as one of the host sites of the One Earth Film Festival; Midwest’s premier environmental film festival, creating opportunities for understanding climate change, sustainability, and the power of people.

 Published articles on Euclid’s commitment to caring for all the earth.